mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 - connection-oriented: requires a session that has to be established before any data can be sent between sender and receiver
 - connectionless-oriented: the sender may start sending messages (called packets or datagrams) to the destination without any preceding handshake procedure

 Each has its own advantages and disadvantages.
 In general, the OPC UA is a session centric communication.
 The session is established by the **OPC UA Client** that must connect to the **OPC UA Server** before any data can be exchanged between them.
 In this Client/Server scenario defined by the [Services in Part 4][Opc.UA.Part4], the data flow is bidirectional over the session.
 The session entities communicate over a secure channel that is created in the underlying communication layer and relies upon it for secure communication.
 It enables to log-in using user authentication and operations authorization.
-More details you can find in the article:
+More details you can find in the section:

 - [OPC Unified Architecture – Main Technological Features][OPCUAMTF]

 Using the connection-oriented communication pattern it is difficult or even impossible to gather and process data from mobile things (e.g. smart devices, cigarettes box, drug blister, etc.), which is one of the **Internet of Things** paradigms.
 More details you can find in [IoT versus SCADA/DCS Data Acquisition Patterns][wordpress.IoTVersus].

-> The [OPC.UA.PubSub][OPC.UA.PubSub] specification offers the connectionless approach as an additional option to session based client-server interoperability and claims that it is a consistent part of the OPC UA specifications suit.
+> The [OPC UA PubSub][OPC.UA.PubSub] specification offers the connectionless approach as an additional option to session based client-server interoperability and claims that it is a consistent part of the OPC UA specifications suit.
 > **As a result, it may be recognized as the IoT ready technology.**

 [OPC UA Part 14: PubSub][OPC.UA.PubSub] promotes interoperability of loosely coupled **PubSub Applications**.
 By design, they often will not even know each other.
+In this case, it is impossible to create in-band interoperability alliance based on the direct negotiations of required configuration parameters and security artifacts.
 Their primary relationship is the shared understanding of:

 - specific semantics (meaning) of exchanged data
 - the syntax and semantics of messages that include these data